Krusader is developed as part of KDE Extragear. You can fetch the source from the KDE git repository.

 $ msgfmt krusader.po -o krusader.mo

-In order to build a snapshot which includes translations, KDE's releaseme script can be used.
-Here's how it works:
+In order to build a snapshot which includes translations KDE's releaseme script can be used.
+Here is how it works:

-Note: You need to have ruby installed to the run the script.
+Note: You need to have ruby installed to run the script.

-The script will create a tarball in the same directory with can be installed as usual:
+The script will create a tarball in the same directory which can be installed as usual:

 $ tar xjvf krusader-git`date +%Y%m%d`.tar.bz2